Recursive Joint Simulation in Games: Conclusion

-More broadly, the setting of our paper is just one example illustrating the interplay between: (1) topics in formal epistemology, including the study of decision scenarios that in the context of ordinary human affairs might well be considered fanciful; and (2) questions about the design of AI agents, whose strategic interactions may take a form unlike any in ordinary human affairs.
+More broadly, the setting of our paper is just one example illustrating the interplay between: (1) topics in formal epistemology, including the study of decision scenarios that lie far outside of the context of ordinary human affairs; and (2) questions about the design of AI agents, whose strategic interactions may take a form unlike any in ordinary human affairs.
 (1) turns out surprisingly relevant to (2), and (2) provides further concreteness as well as new problems for (1).
 As we discussed at the outset of this paper, scenarios involving AI agents can resemble scenarios at the foundations of decision and game theory, and the former, by being more concrete in their details, can shed light on the latter -- e.g., simulating an AI agent to predict its actions in the real world vs.~Newcomb's Demon being able to predict an agent's actions in an unspecified way.
 We expect this to continue to be a fruitful and beneficial interaction.